senlin/so-clean-up-wp-seo/readme.txt

 * removes updated nag
 * sets plugin-intro-tour user_meta to true (means done)
 * removes the keyword/description columns on edit Posts/Pages pages
 * removes the overview dashboard widget that was introduced in version 2.3 of the Yoast SEO plugin
+* remove GSC (Google Search Console) nag that was introduced in Yoast SEO 2.3.3

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.